kube-reporting/metering-operator/Documentation/metering-config.md

 - `spec.hdfs.spec.datanode.storage.class`
 - `spec.hdfs.spec.namenode.storage.class`

-### Manually creating Persistent Volumes

-If a Storage Class that supports dynamic volume provisioning does not exist in the cluster, it is possible to manually create a Persistent Volume with the correct capacity.
-By default, the PVCs listed above each request 5Gi of storage.
-This can be adjusted in the same section as adjusting the Storage Class.
+#### Configuring the volume sizes for Metering

 Use [custom-storageclass-values.yaml][example-storage-config] as a template and adjust the `size: "5Gi"` value to the desired capacity for the following sections:

 - `presto.hive.metastore.storage.size`
 - `hdfs.datanode.storage.size`
 - `hdfs.namenode.storage.size`

+#### Manually creating Persistent Volumes

+If a Storage Class that supports dynamic volume provisioning does not exist in the cluster, it is possible to manually create a Persistent Volume with the correct capacity.
+By default, the PVCs listed above each request 5Gi of storage.
+This can be adjusted in the same section as adjusting the Storage Class as documented in [Configuring the volume sizes for Metering](#configuring-the-volume-sizes-for-metering).

 ### Storing data in S3